-TTLE APPLICABLE TO WHICH IROS KEY OBJECTĮVES AND CONTENT (SEE BELOW THIS TABLE FOR MORE INFORMATION) THEMES ADDRESSED SCOPE HIGHEST MANAGERIAL LEVEL RESPONSIBLE FOR IMPLE- MENTATION STANDARDS OR THIRD-PARTY INITIATIVES RESPECTED DEVELOPED WITH A FOCUS ON THE INTERESTS OF KEY STAKEHOLDERS AVAILABLE TO POTENTIALLY AFFECTED STAKEHOLDERS, AND STAKEHOLDERS WHO NEED TO HELP IMPLEMENT IT Sustainable Negative impact of Procurement emissions from operations and supplier Relations charter actors Procurement and Supplier Pestatierable Procurement and Supplier Relations charter in order to commit for implementing a confinuous improvement plan within its organisation to strengthen its relations with responsibilities, and you find the responsibilities, and you find the casponsibilities, and you found the casponsibilities, and you found the charter aske its in terms of climate, the charter aske its interms of climate, the charter aske its interms of climate, the charter aske in the cash of the consumption, and materials, carbon footing, waster management and life cycle management.
-Cirmate change mitigation Cofface S.A.
-Lise Yousf, Group Procurement Director.
-This charter is the result of a joint effort by the National Procurement Conneil (Conseil) Notional des Admar Council (Conseil) Notional des Admar of National Council Department of businesses Nedistrion (Department de la Mediation des Enreprises - NIDE), which collected to promote the cornect use of the charter and percourage alginatories to work towards and supplier Relations Label.
-The Group has taken into account the interests of its suppliers with the aim of strengthening its relations with them.
-See well as the fight against climate change given the sustainability criteria in the felationship between Cofaco and its suppliers introduced by the charter.
-This policy is accessible to all Coface employees on its intrand.
-Commercial Negative impact of underwriting emissions from clients, or policy (Group debots and Short-lam Credit insurance) The commercial underwriting policy related Climate change mitigation to Trade certain finations on products in the Commercial products is printed by the Coup fulse artifled Coup fulse of the artifled Coup fulse of the Reinferd Coup fulse of the Coup fulse of the Reinferd Coup fulse of the Coup fulse of the Reinferd Coup fulse of the Reinferd full insurance contracts.
-They also good full her or these contracts of the Reinferd full full full full full full full ful Cirmate change mitigation Included in the scope are: • all whole turnover policies. • all whole turnover policies.
-Tradeliner, clobaliance as well as any other type of short-erm Trade credit insulance contract used by Cofee entities in the scope. • all cape entitles in the scope. including all insulable buyers; • all single tuyer policies; • all captive and securitisation programmer beads on a primary.
-Trade credit insulance policy; • all excess of loss policies.
-Cyrille Chartonnel, Croup Undewning Director (or Vincent brotalic Croup Commercial Underwiting Director The fight against dimate change was taken.
-This policy is accessible to all Coface into a account when drawing up the employees on its intranet. commercial underwriting obloy due to the definition of exclusion criteria for client activities in high-remission sectors, such as thermal coal. m.
+ттге APPLICABLE TO WHICH IROS KEY OBJECTIVES AND CONTENT (SEE BELOW THIS TABLE FOR MORE INFORMATION) THEMES ADDRESSED SCOPE HIGHEST MANAGERIAL LEVEL RESPONSIBLE FOR IMPLE- MENTATION STANDARDS OR THIRD-PARTY INITIATIVES RESPECTED DEVELOPED WITH A FOCUS ON THE INTERESTS OF KEY STAKEHOLDERS AVAILABLE TO POTENTIALLY AFFECTED STAKEHOLDERS, AND STAKEHOLDERS WHO NEED TO HELP IMPLEMENT IT Sustainable Procurement and Supplier Relations charter charter ustatinable Negathe impact of Procument en along from operators and suppler adators from operators batter charter In 2017, Colace signed the Sustainable Procuentian and Supplier Relations charter in order to commit cumplementing a continuous improvement plan within its organisation to strengthen its relations with suppliers in a spirit of multi- ture and the strengthen and respect for each partier addi- respect for each partier addi- in terms of climate the charter addi- in terms of climate the charter addi- signations to take into count issues such actions, severgy consumption, naw materials, and only consumption, naw materials, and only mission and respect of the strength addi- tion of the strength and the strength addi- strength addition and the strength addi- strength addition and the strength addi- tion of the strength addition addition addi- tion of the strength addition addition addition addition of the strength addition addited addition addition addition addited addition addit Climate change mitigation Coface S.A Lise Yoush, Group Produktment Director.
+This character is the result of a joint effort by the National Pocurement Council (Consel) Notional des Achara - Civil, and the Department of business Mediation (Departement de bi Mediation des Enterprise - MDE, while collaborate to pornate the correct use of the charater fad encourage appratories to work towards obtaining the Sustaines to work towards and Suppler Pelations Label.
+The Croup has taken into account the in interests of its supplies with the aim of strengthering its relations with them, as well as the fight against chimate chimage given the sustainability criteria in the given the sustainability criteria in the lationship between Crace and its suppliers introduced by the charter.
 This policy is accessible to all Coface employees on its intranet.
+Commercial Negative underwriting en ission protection debrors Rules for Dioth-Term Credit Insurance) commercial Megathe impact of policy (croup debuts) and an analysis of the clients/ policy (croup debuts) and so that Ruise for credit insurance) The commercial underwriting policy related Climate change mitigation to fraede credit insurance products to fraede credit insurance products to fraede credit insurance products to frae change mitigation for component to fraede credit fraede credit standards and the delegation of decision-making authority for cheese short-term frade credit insurance contracts.
+They also specify the constant credit fraede contracts and defendent of the decision short-term frade credit fraede contracts.
+They also specify the contracts.
+Climate change mitigation Included In the score are: all whole unrover policies; Tadeliner, clobalitance as well as any ofter typer of protectimm Tade any ofter typer of the score, cell insurance contract used by concer entities.
+The score, including all insurable byters; all captive and securitisation programmes based on a primary trade credit insurance on policy; all excess of loss policies.
+Critilo Characennel, Craup Underwrtifug Director (or Vinder Morclin, Craup Commercial Underwrting Director) The fight against dimete change was taken.
+This policy is accessible to all Coface account when drawing up the commercial underwrling policy due to the commercial underwrling policy due to the actimities in night-emission sectors, such as thermal coal. n This policy is scressible to all Coface employees on ts intrane.